 6. Opportunities for sharing the expertise of parents

 Parents of preschool children are the greatest possible curriculum resource!
-They represent many areas of expertise through their hobbies, interests, and professional skills.
+They represent many areas of expertise through their hobbies, interests, culture, language, and professional skills.
 Fathers, mothers, and extended family members are asked to share with us whenever appropriate and possible.
-In the multi-day classes we would like to visit work sites of parents who are involved in businesses related to our curriculum themes.
-In all classes, we invite parents to share with the children their jobs, family rituals, or cultural customs.
+In the multi-day classes, we would like to visit work sites of parents who are involved in businesses related to our curriculum themes.
+In all classes, we invite parents to share with the children their jobs, family rituals, native language, or cultural customs.
 The more that can be learned about the resources parents have to offer, the more effective can be the preschool curriculum and thus the learning that takes place in children and adults alike!
 Please share with us—your sharing enriches our community!